-I don't think the narrative is literally true, no. But I do perceive it to be deeply, absolutely, and universally Real.
+I don't think so.
+But I think it is deeply, absolutely, universally Real.
 Let me explain.

-These poetic writings from Albert Einstein, the preeminent theoretical physicist, show that he was also a seer and mystic, who sought out the deepest truths and beauty in the universe, using his mind, and the overcoming of the delusions that our minds construct about ourselves.
-Continue reading “Einstein on the “Cosmic Religious Feeling””
+These quotes from Albert Einstein, the preeminent theoretical physicist, show that he was also a seer and mystic, who sought out the deepest truths in the universe, through his mind.

 My experience of stillness, or transcendental consciousness, has become vast and universal, often blazing with intensely brilliant, even blinding, light.
 Words cannot even begin to describe the intensity of bliss and the tenderness of emotions that not only swell in my heart, but penetrate into every pore of my being.
 Is this an experience of God?